Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 ### Combat
 > "Being prepared means having your offense and your defense balanced.
 Do not be afraid to run away to fight another day!
 Skyrim has many tombs and you don't want the next one to be your burial site.
 Be aware of vampires, these foul undead fear only silver and a stake through their hearts."

 You will notice that combat is very different from the Skyrim you know.
 This is due to [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) changing how movement is done, giving you the ability to attack in any direction.
 Through the addition of [ADXP/MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) combat animations will require you to commit to your attacks and have many more combinations for chained attacks.
-Also you have a separate power attack key thanks to [Elden Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/66711).
-The key is LB on controller (``G`` on keyboard by default).
+Also you have a separate power attack key thanks to [One Click Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/60878).
+The key is ``share`` on controller (``M4 and M5`` on mouse by default).
 You can also cancel your attacks at any time with blocking due to [Combat Behavior Improved](https://www.nexusmods.com/skyrimspecialedition/mods/3568) or by dodging out of it thanks to [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956).

 Enemies are now also much smarter and sport different resistances via the inclusion of [Resistances and Weaknesses](https://www.nexusmods.com/skyrimspecialedition/mods/45253).
 Add to this new enemy types courtesy of [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) and [Heritage 2](https://www.nexusmods.com/skyrimspecialedition/mods/55989) and your travels have just become a whole lot more dangerous.